-- 3.2 Charging arrangements must be efficient and practical and should demonstrate responsible asset management for the benefit of the whole Borough. - 3.3 Where charges are set by Central Government the Council must focus on the costs of delivering an activity and Members should be aware of what the Council has to pay to subsidise the activity. - 3.4 Where the Council aims for full cost recovery (including all overheads) through charges there must be no subsidy. - 3.5 Concessions must be service specific and not subject to a general rate set across the Council. - 3.6 Services, where charges do not apply, must be regularly reviewed to establish whether they could be introduced.
+- 3.3 Where charges are set by Central Government the Council must focus on the costs of delivering an activity and Members should be aware of what the Council has to pay to subsidise the activity. - 3.4 Where the Council aims for full cost recovery (including all overheads) through charges there must be no subsidy. - 3.5 Concessions must be service specific and not subject to a general rate set across the Council. - 3.6 Services, where charges do not apply, must be regularly reviewed to establish whether they could be introduced.
 However, it is recognised that for certain activities there are important exceptions that make charging inappropriate.
 These include the following circumstances: - a) where the Council is prohibited by legislation from levying a charge; - b) where the administrative costs associated with making a charge would outweigh any potential income; - c) where making a charge would be contrary to achieving one of the Council's corporate objectives.
-These include objectives contained within the Equal Opportunities Policy, Anti-Poverty Strategy, Leisure Strategy and Environmental Policy; and - d) where charging would be counterproductive (i.e. it may result in a substantial reduction in use of the service). - 3.7 Charges may be levied to raise revenue for the general improvement of services, to offset Council Tax rises or to help fund specific projects. - 3.8 Proposals for 'reinvesting' any additional income raised from charging in the expansion and development of a particular service will be considered as part of the annual review of charges, with each proposal being considered on its own merits. - 3.9 Where appropriate, charges can also be used to influence demand and change behaviour in order to meet the Council's corporate objectives.

-- 3.10 Unless there is good reason why an exception should be made, a charge should be levied for all discretionary services.
+These include objectives contained within the Equal Opportunities Policy, Anti-Poverty Strategy, Leisure Strategy and Environmental Policy; and - d) where charging would be counterproductive (i.e. it may result in a substantial reduction in use of the service). - 3.7 Charges may be levied to raise revenue for the general improvement of services, to offset Council Tax rises or to help fund specific projects. - 3.8 Proposals for 'reinvesting' any additional income raised from charging in the expansion and development of a particular service will be considered as part of the annual review of charges, with each proposal being considered on its own merits. - 3.9 Where appropriate, charges can also be used to influence demand and change behaviour in order to meet the Council's corporate objectives. - 3.10 Unless there is good reason why an exception should be made, a charge should be levied for all discretionary services.
 Service users should make a direct contribution to the cost of providing services at their point of use.
-When charges for services are reviewed it will be against this background and in each case Members and Officers must consider whether any exceptions should be made. - 3.11 Appropriate use of the discretionary powers introduced by the Government in 2003 to charge for services must be considered. - 3.12 With regard to discretionary services everybody, even those in receipt of benefits/income support, must contribute something via charges at the point of use. - 3.13 If equity of access is a policy objective then it should be achieved through a discount regime. - 3.14 When charges are reviewed concessions may be applied for the following groups: - a) young people less than 16 years of age; - b) full time students; - c) people with a disability in receipt of a means tested benefit; - d) senior citizens over state pensionable age and in receipt of means tested benefit; and - e) individuals on low incomes and/or in receipt of means tested benefit. - 3.15 When setting charges the Council must have regard to: - a) relevant Council Strategies or policies (e.g. Equal Opportunities), and any subsidy or concessions which may be appropriate; - market conditions and prices charged by competitors and/or other Local Authorities; - the need to avoid any potential distortion of the market which might otherwise occur from pricing services below the levels charged by private sector concerns for similar services; - d) the need for all charges imposed by the Council to be reasonable;
+When charges for services are reviewed it will be

+- against this background and in each case Members and Officers must consider whether any exceptions should be made. - 3.11 Appropriate use of the discretionary powers introduced by the Government in 2003 to charge for services must be considered. - 3.12 With regard to discretionary services everybody, even those in receipt of benefits/income support, must contribute something via charges at the point of use. - 3.13 If equity of access is a policy objective then it should be achieved through a discount regime. - 3.14 When charges are reviewed concessions may be applied for the following groups: - a) young people less than 16 years of age; - b) full time students; - c) people with a disability in receipt of a means tested benefit; - d) both male and female senior citizens aged 60 years or more; and - e) individuals on low incomes and/or in receipt of means tested benefit. - 3.15 When setting charges the Council must have regard to: - relevant Council Strategies or policies (e.g. Equal Opportunities), and any subsidy or concessions which may be appropriate; - market conditions and prices charged by competitors and/or other Local Authorities; - c) the need to avoid any potential distortion of the market which might otherwise occur from pricing services below the levels charged by private sector concerns for similar services; - d) the need for all charges imposed by the Council to be reasonable; - e) the need to avoid any exploitation of customers who have no option, but to use the Council's services; - f) the desirability of increasing usage of a given service;